DegreeCalc

 Student Loan Forgiveness Calculator

-Estimate your student loan forgiveness under PSLF and income-driven repayment plans.
-Calculate monthly payments, total amount paid, and estimated forgiveness.
+Estimate 2026 student loan forgiveness under PSLF and current income-driven repayment options.
+Calculate monthly payments, total paid, and possible forgiveness.

 Loan & Income Details